 The next good opportunity is across the North Carolina line in Rocky Mount.
 The Hunter Hill Cafe has a lot of good food, and I know they use wood in cooking the barbecue.
 I cannot yet confirm that there is no gas or electricity involved.
 But they serve almost everything under the sun, with up to 18 entrees and 19 sides.
 You can hardly help finding something you like at Hunter Hill.

 Parker’s has wonderful, wonderful corn sticks and outstanding fried chicken; and their barbecue tastes very good, even though it isn’t cooked with wood any more.
-They have an excellent sauce that helps the pork a lot, and the sauce also really perks up the Brunswick Stew.
-The prices are shocking in a wonderful way, and, even better, Parker’s makes you feel like home.
+Parker’s has an excellent sauce that helps the pork a lot, and the sauce also really perks up the Brunswick Stew.
+The prices are shocking in a wonderful way: you won’t believe how little it costs.
+Even better, Parker’s makes you feel like home.
 That’s especially nice when you’re on I-95.

 If you’re coming from New England or the traffic has been bad, Wilson might be a good place to stop for the night.
 You can have a great steak at the Beefmastor and enjoy the tailgating while you wait for a table, and in the morning have a memorable breakfast biscuit at Flo’s before you get back on the road.